cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

 Parameter | Description
 --------- | -----------
-`-certificate <arg>`| the certificate base-64 string `-certificateStdin`| the certificate base-64 string will be read from the STDIN input.The value will be used as -certificate argument
+`-certificate <arg>`| the certificate base-64 string `-certificateStdin`| the certificate base-64 string will be read from the STDIN input.
+The value will be used as -certificate argument
 `-certificateAlias <arg>` | the certificate alias `-code <arg>`| the code page for the connection `-help` | print help